annabelleg/FinalProject/README.md

 - homepage looks pretty and works
 - Toggling between sketch-screens.
 - way to get back to homepage/switch between different functions (0,1,2)
+- polar graphing!!!
+- buttons on homepage work when clicked
+- matrix and REF of matrix are separate

 #### WORKING DEMOS